What is VEGF?

 Anti-VEGF medications have been proven to reduce the progression of macular conditions and thereby decrease associated vision loss.

-Discuss any concerns you may have about beginning anti-VEGF treatments with your eye doctor.
+Discuss any concerns you may have about beginning anti-VEGF treatments with an eye doctor near you.
 The earlier you begin treatment, the greater your chances for optimal results.

 How Is Diabetic Retinopathy Treated? »